 "Thank you for the wonderful musical theatre experience you provided this summer.
 [My daughter] had such a great time, and she learned so much.
 I am so grateful; you really have no idea!
 She was so happy for those two weeks, and it was nice to see my daughter again, as I had been missing her through all the depression and sadness that has come with quarantine."

 - Wendy, parent of a Summer 2020 program participant

 - Rotating Acting classes in Scene Study and Monologue coaching and Song Interpretation

 - Rotating Dance classes in Broadway Styles, Tap and Jazz

 - Afternoon and Evening one-on-one voice lessons and coaching by Institute staff

 High school students who complete any Rider University Pre-College Summer Program prior to applying for first-year admission to Rider University can qualify for an annually renewable $2,000 Pre-College Completion Award.
 Some restrictions may apply.

 Enrollment is open to high school singers, actors and dancers entering the 10th grade through those who have just completed their senior year.
 Enrollment is limited; applicants are reviewed on a first-come, first-served basis.
 Video audition is requested upon registration – it is optional but highly recommended for placement.
 Students are accepted based on recommendations from their teacher.

-Audition Process: Video audition is requested upon registration – it is optional but highly recommended for placement.
+Video audition is requested upon registration – it is optional but highly recommended for placement.
+Camp Directors would like to see one monologue and two contrasting 32 bar cuts of songs.
 Students are accepted based on recommendations from their teacher.
 Letters of recommendation should be addressed to “Director of Continuing Education.”
 The letter may come from any of the student’s teachers and submitted directly to the Westminster Office of Continuing Education via post or [email protected].